-1. Read these instructions before use, follow them and keep them for reference.

-2. Keep young children and animals away from the work area and stove at all times.

-3. Store this kit out of reach of children under 8 years of age.

-4. Clean all equipment after use.
-Clean all pots and utensils with hot water and soap.

-5. Do not use any equipment which has not been supplied with the set or recommended in the instructions for use.

-6. Never work alone.
+- Read these instructions before use, follow them and keep them for reference. - Keep young children and animals away from the work area and stove at all times. - 3.
+Store this kit out of reach of children under 6 years of age. - Clean all equipment after use.
+Clean all pots and utensils with hot water and soap. - Do not use any equipment which has not been supplied with the set or recommended in the instructions for use. - 6.
+Never work alone.
 An adult should always be present.
-Pay attention to the information provided with each experiment.

-7. Pay special attention to the quantity specifications and the sequence of the individual steps.
+Pay attention to the information provided with each experiment. - 7.
+Pay special attention to the quantity specifications and the sequence of the individual steps.
 Only perform experiments that are described in this instruction manual.
-8. Clean the work surface carefully after you are finished and always wash your hands thoroughly before and after you work.
-9. If you are allergic to certain foods you must avoid sweets that contain such ingredients.
+8. Clean the work surface carefully after you are finished and always wash your hands thoroughly before and after you work. - 9.
+If you are allergic to certain foods you must avoid sweets that contain such ingredients.
 Therefore, always begin by checking the list of ingredients.
 If you are diabetic, you must only eat the amount of sugar allowed by your diet plan.
-10. It goes without saying that there can be no smoking in a confectionery shop.